jaccobroere/vu-msc-thesis/README.md

 This repository contains all the necessary code for replicating the results in my MSc thesis.

 ## 1. Structure of the repository
-The main structure of the repository is as follows:

 ### 1.1 `src/`
 The `src/` folder contains all source code that is used for computation and plotting.
 It consists of four subfolders: